Home of a Rebel Sharpshooter, Gettysburg from Gardner's Photographic Sketchbook of the War, (1865)

 1865.
 Albumen silver print, 7 x 9" (17.8 x 22.9 cm)

-Home of a Rebel Sharpshooter, Gettysburg is from Alexander Gardner’s Photographic Sketchbook of the War (1865)—a collection of 100 photographs of the United States Civil War (1861–65).
-It shows the tragic aftermath of the Battle of Gettysburg, focusing on one dead solider lying inside what the photographer called a “sharpshooter’s den.”
-This photograph became the subject of controversy because later analysis revealed that Gardner had staged the image to intensify the emotional effect it would have on the viewer—a practice not uncommon at the time.
-Gardner moved the corpse of the dead solider and propped up his head to face the camera.
-The rifle next to the soldier’s was not his own, but rather a gun that Gardner carried with him.
+Alexander Gardner prolifically documented the American Civil War, which raged from 1861 to 1865.
+Home of a Rebel Sharpshooter, Gettysburg is from his Photographic Sketchbook of the War (1865), a collection of 100 photographs of the conflict.
+The image represents the tragic aftermath of the Battle of Gettysburg (which caused the largest number of casualties of the entire war) by focusing on a single dead solider lying inside what Gardner called a “sharpshooter’s den.”
+Later analysis revealed that he had staged the image to intensify its emotional effect.
+Though this practice was not uncommon at the time, its discovery made the photograph the subject of controversy.
+Gardner moved the soldier’s corpse and propped up his head so that it faced the camera.
+He then placed his own rifle next to the body, emphasizing the soldier’s horizontality and the cause of his death.

 One who uses a camera or other means to produce photographs.